 - Perform detailed analyses related to the securities market; identify issues, challenges, and problems; develop policy and regulatory recommendations; and broadly participate in the rulemaking process.

-- Participate in panels and other public discussions, as well as briefings with allies, Congressional, regulatory, Administration staff and others.
+- Participate in panels and other public discussions, as well as briefings with allies, Congressional, regulatory, and Administration staff, and others.

 - Collaborate with the communications team and engage with reporters and the media on areas of expertise as appropriate.